louis-moon/VisualBooks/README.md

 It's recommended to execute this code in a Google Colab environment for compatibility and ease of GPU access.

 ## Setup
-1. Environment Initialization (VisualBooks File):
+1. Environment Initialization (visualbooks):

 - Start by running the Setup cell.
 This will:
   - Validate your available GPU memory.
   - Install necessary dependencies including PyTorch, torchvision, clipit, and more.
   - Clone essential repositories: CLIP, taming-transformers, and clipit.
   - Set up the environment for diffvg.
-2. Generate Visual Imagery (animatedmovie File, Cell 2):
+2. Generate Visual Imagery (visualbooks):

 - Modify the prompts variable to customize the textual description for visualization.
   Example:
 `prompts = "(Black-and-white stick figure image) A young boy playing with a large, happy tree.
 He wears a crown of leaves and acts like the king of the forest."`
 - Define the quality and aspect ratio settings for your image.
 - Execute the cell to get your visual output.
-3. Convert Imagery to GIF (animatedmovie File, Cell 1):
+3. Convert Imagery to GIF (animatedmovie):

 - Store the images you wish to convert in a directory (e.g., 'giving_tree').
 - Run the cell to process these images and obtain a GIF animation, which can be displayed directly within the notebook.